top-master/xcode-cmake-support/README.md

 Because even in 2021, CeeMake still does not have built-in support.

 Also, I just did NOT want to use CeeMake's generate-project feature (and then modify result into `iOS` version).
-Basically, that would break to whole point of using CeeMake in the first place! (which was reusing same script to compile on multiple platforms).
+Basically, that would break the whole point of using CeeMake in the first place! (which was editing a single script to update all platforms).